brakmic/OpenUI5_Table_Demo/README.md

 More detailed info, tutorials & videos on OpenUI5 can be found <a href="https://openui5.zeef.com/harris.brakmic" target="_blank">here</a>.

+**How to run it**

+Either publish the Visual Studio project to your IIS server, or run it via *npm start* from the console.

 Please note that Kendo Grid belongs to the "Professional" version of Kendo UI and therefore needs a proper license to be used.

 Therefore *I'm not providing the copyrighted scripts/styles to avoid violation of Telerik's license terms*.